 - shredded carrot

-6. While the main filling is heating through on the stove, bringing all the flavours together, dice the rest of your toppings and make your guacamole.
-The gaucamole can be a pricey part, so feel free to skip it.
+6. While the main filling is heating through on the stove, bringing all the flavors together, dice the rest of your toppings and make your guacamole.
+The guacamole can be a pricey part, so feel free to skip it.
 Toppings you could dice and slice:

 - hot peppers or tinned hot peppers

 - grate cheese, if you didn’t buy it pre-grated

 7. Don’t forget to stir your filling once and awhile.
 Add more water if it seems to be getting too dry.
 Do a final check on the flavor and spices.

 8. Set up an assembly station.
 Line up bowls of filling and a trivet around a large work area.
 You may want to add more ingredients at this point: